 - You can use it immediately or you can store it in the refrigerator for up to 3 days.

-This is, perhaps, the most popular between all the types of frosting.
+This is perhaps the most popular of all the types of frosting.
 The base for this frosting is the butter, and the basic buttercream just takes powdered sugar, a little milk or cream, and vanilla extract.
-You can add almost any flavor you like, also you can add the color you want.
+You can add almost any flavor you like; also you can add the color you want.
 Buttercream can also be used to fill your cakes.

 #5 Classic Vanilla Buttercream

 - 225g butter

 - 1 tsp vanilla extract

 - 225g powdered sugar